redhat-openstack/puppet-galera/README.md

 # Gelera module

-This is a module for installing galera.
+This is a module for installing and confiuring galera.

-It depends on the mysql module from puppetlabs as well as augeas.
+It depends on the mysql module from puppetlabs as well as xinetd.

 ## Usage

-### mysql::server::galera
+### galera::server

-Used to deploy and manage a MySQL Galera server cluster.
+Used to deploy and manage a MariaDB Galera server cluster.
-Installs wsrep and galera packages, configures wsrep.cnf and starts mysqld service:
+Installs mariadb-galera-server and galera packages, configures galera.cnf and starts mysqld service:

-  class { 'mysql::server::galera':
+  class { 'galera::server':
     config_hash => {
+      bind_address   => '0.0.0.0',
+      default_engine => 'InnoDB',
-      'root_password' => 'root_pass',
+      root_password  => 'root_pass',
     },
     cluster_name       => 'galera_cluster',
-    master_ip          => false,
+    wsrep_sst_method   => 'rsync'
     wsrep_sst_username => 'ChangeMe',
     wsrep_sst_password => 'ChangeMe',
-    wsrep_sst_method   => 'rsync'
   }

-### mysql::server::galera::monitor
+### galera::monitor

-  Used to monitor a MySQL Galera clustered server.
+  Used to monitor a MariaDB Galera cluster server.
 The class is meant to be used in a server load-balancer environment.

-    class {'mysql::server::galera::monitor':
+    class {'galera::monitor':
       monitor_username => 'mon_user',
       monitor_password => 'mon_pass'
     }